kshulgina/codetta/README.md

 ## Usage

 Codetta consists of three main programs.
-If you plan on inferring the genetic code from an alignment summary file, then you only need to use:
+To infer the genetic code from an alignment summary file, you will use:

 - `codetta_infer`: Infer the genetic code from the alignment summary file.

-If you plan on analyzing your own nucleotide sequence, you will also use:
+To analyzing your own nucleotide sequence and generate an alignment summary file, you will use:

+- `codetta_align`: Align Pfam profile HMMs to the input nucleotide sequence.
 - `codetta_summary`: Summarize Pfam alignments into an alignment summary file.
-- `codetta_align`: Align Pfam profile HMMs to the input nucleotide sequence.

 General usage for these programs is